needle-mirror/com.unity.cloud.assets/Documentation~/get-started-management.md

 Asset Manager is a Unity Cloud service that allows you to manage your assets in the cloud.
 You can use Assets SDK to:

-* Create an Asset Project
+* Create and read an Asset Project.
-* List your Assets from an Organization
-* Get the information of an Asset Project
-* Create, read, update, and delete:
+* Create, read, and update:
-  * asset collections
   * assets
-  * dataset
-* Get an asset
+  * datasets
-* Search for assets
+  * files
+* Download files.
+* Create, read, update, and delete collections.
+* Search your Assets in an Asset Project or Organization based on a set of criteria.
-* Aggregate assets based on a set of criteria
+* Group and count Assets based on a set of criteria.
-* Create, read, update, delete, upload, and download files
-* Add and remove assets from collections
+* Link and unlink Assets from Projects.
-* Link and unlink assets from Projects
+* Link and unlink Assets from Collections.
+* Start transformations on datasets.
+* Create, read, update and delete the Field Definitions of an Organization.
+* Add and remove the accepted values of Field Definitions of the `Selection` type.

 This section explains how to set up a basic scene and script to initialize and use the Unity Assets package with Asset Manager.
 It performs a basic search for all assets of the selected project and displays the results in a simple GUI.

 Before you begin, make sure you meet the [prerequisites](prerequisites.md).